fekoester/AERes/README.md

 # Evaluate the trained attention model on the testing data
 trainer.evaluate(reservoir.states_stand, Y_test)
 ```

+The evaluation phase involves calculating the Mean Squared Error (MSE) for both models to quantify their accuracy.

 We can also make predictions on some given input and plot its outcome.